honeylizard/frontend-challenges/README.md

 - I have not implemented the bonus feature of drag and drop.
 Might come back to that later...
 - The list defaults to the example items to begin with and then checks for what is stored in localStorage going forward.
 Clear that data in order to "reset" the app

+## Time Tracking Dashboard

+## The challenge

+Your users should be able to:

+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Switch between viewing Daily, Weekly, and Monthly stats

+### Solution Features

+TBD

+### Notes

+TBD